Haresh-2003/leopard-bike-site/README.md

 # leopard-bike-site

-# 🚀 Urban Spring: Bike Showroom Management System
+# 🚀 Urban Sprint: Bike Showroom Management System

 A web-based management system developed to streamline and automate daily operations of a bike showroom.
 This project allows efficient handling of bike inventory, sales, customer details, and billing, all through an intuitive interface.